C0M-M4ND0/ft_containers/README.md

   The implementation has been tested using the ft_containers-unit-test, which can be found at https://github.com/divinepet/ft_containers-unit-test.
   The tests cover a wide range of scenarios and edge cases, and are designed to ensure that the containers behave correctly and efficiently.

-  In addition to the unit tests, I have included some additional tests in the test directory.
+  In addition to the unit tests, I have included some additional tests in the ``tests`` directory.
 These tests cover some additional scenarios and edge cases, and can be run using make and the appropriate command line arguments.
 The available tests are:<br>
    main -v: Runs tests for the vector container.<br>
    main -st: Runs tests for the stack container.<br>
    main -s: Runs tests for the set container.<br>